Mindful Foraging

 IN THIS WORKSHOP:

-Strengthen plant identification, harvesting, and tending skills
+Strengthen plant identification, harvesting, and foraging skills

 Details: